 Smoked Meats

 Most Southern style collard green recipes rely on smoked pork for seasoning the greens.
 The most popular smoked pork of choice is the almighty ham hock.
 However smoked bacon and salt pork/fat back are good go tos.
-For reasons of health smoked turkey is growing in popularity.
-Smoked turkey necks, turkey tails, and wings are great options.
-Lately I've been using smoked brisket.
+Southern collard greens braised with thick cut smoked bacon are a favorite.
+Many soul food collard greens are opting for Smoked turkey (necks, turkey tails, and wings) these days.
+Lately I've been using smoked brisket for quick instant pot Southern collard greens.
 Because brisket is highly flavorful and boneless I enjoy my brisket seasoned greens as a main dish vs. the usual side dish.

 Tangy Liquids

 Between the fatty smoked meat and bitter greens acidity is needed to balance things out, especially to cut through the fat.
 Vinegar or briny hot sauces are typically used.
 I prefer apple cider vinegar, but plain white or even red wine bring something to the table.
-A good pepper sauce or your favorite hot sauce also works.
-A good sweet white wine can be used to elevate things.
+A good pepper sauce like this tequila pepper sauce or your favorite hot sauce also works.
+A good sweet white wine can be used to elevate things especially like in this tasty wine braised collards recipe.

 Though not considered tangy, chicken broth is used to flavor greens helping to create a great pot liquor or likker as we say down South.